Chriscloudaz/nexus-sonar-jenkins-install/README.md

 Containers will stop whenever the instance is stopped.
 You can use the `start_containers.sh` script provided in this repository to start both containers again when you start your instance.

+To access the shell of your container, please run the command `docker exec -it "name of container" bash`

+You can get the name of your container by running `docker ps`

+### If you run into permission issues, do the following:
+- Run the command `sudo usermod -aG docker ${USER}`
+- Run `sudo su ubuntu`
+- Try again

 ## Access URLs

 After the installation is complete, you can access the following URLs to use the newly installed tools: